LGBTQ rights in South Korea: Politics

-In the 2008 legislative election, Choi Hyun-sook became the first openly LGBT parliamentary candidate in the country.
+In the 2008 legislative election, Choi Hyun-sook became the first openly LGBTQ parliamentary candidate in the country.
 As an openly lesbian candidate, she ran for the New Progressive Party.
 Her party did not win any seats during the election.

-The United Future Party is opposed to LGBT rights, the Seoul Queer Culture Festival, anti-discrimination protections for LGBT people and same-sex marriage.
+The United Future Party is opposed to LGBTQ rights, the Seoul Queer Culture Festival, anti-discrimination protections for LGBTQ people and same-sex marriage.
 Some of its members have made many public homophobic statements.

-Political support for LGBT rights is limited in South Korea due to the significant lobbying power exerted by conservative Christian groups.
-Support for LGBT rights is limited even from the otherwise progressive Democratic Party of Korea and its leader, former human rights lawyer and South Korean President Moon Jae-in.
+Political support for LGBTQ rights is limited in South Korea due to the significant lobbying power exerted by conservative Christian groups.
+Support for LGBTQ rights is limited even from the otherwise progressive Democratic Party of Korea and its leader, former human rights lawyer and South Korean President Moon Jae-in.
 During the 2017 presidential election, in which he emerged victorious, Moon stated that he opposed homosexuality, and that gay soldiers could undermine the Korean military.

-Moon faced criticism from gay rights advocates for his inconsistent position on minority rights, given that he was prepared to backtrack on previous support for civil unions and sacrifice LGBT rights in order to win votes from conservative Christian voters.
+Moon faced criticism from gay rights advocates for his inconsistent position on minority rights, given that he was prepared to backtrack on previous support for civil unions and sacrifice LGBTQ rights in order to win votes from conservative Christian voters.
 Moon later said that he opposed same-sex marriage while also opposing discrimination against homosexual people.
-Only one of the 14 presidential candidates in 2017, the Justice Party's Sim Sang-jung, expressed clear support for LGBT rights and introducing discrimination protections for LGBT people.
+Only one of the 14 presidential candidates in 2017, the Justice Party's Sim Sang-jung, expressed clear support for LGBTQ rights and introducing discrimination protections for LGBTQ people.

 During South Korea's 2018 elections, openly transgender candidate Kim Ki-hong (김기홍) ran for a seat in the National Assembly of South Korea.
 Kim ran again under the Green Party Korea in 2020 for the National Assembly of South Korea.
 Due to transphobic abuse Kim endured during the campaign, they decided to end their life on February 24, 2021.

 During the 2019 Seoul Queer Culture Festival, the Justice Party and the Green Party participated in the event.
 Some members of the ruling Democratic Party of Korea (DPK) also participated, including Keum Tae-sup.
 This is believed to be the first participation of the DPK at the event.

 In October 2019, speaking to Buddhist and Christian religious leaders, President Moon Jae-in said, "A national consensus should be the priority for same-sex marriage.
 However, regarding the human rights of sexual minorities, they should not be socially persecuted or discriminated against."

-On 12 September 2024, President Yoon Suk-yeol appointed Ahn Chang-ho as chairperson of the government’s National Human Rights Commission, despite strong opposition from civil society groups and his concerning confirmation hearing, bypassing the National Assembly’s approval process.
-A former Constitutional Court justice, Ahn has drawn widespread criticism for his opposition to antidiscrimination protections for LGBT people, claiming antidiscrimination protections spread HIV/AIDS and anal cancer, and suggesting that homosexuality could lead to a communist revolution.
+On 12 September 2024, President Yoon Suk-yeol appointed Ahn Chang-ho as chairperson of the government's National Human Rights Commission, despite strong opposition from civil society groups and his concerning confirmation hearing, bypassing the National Assembly's approval process.
+A former Constitutional Court justice, Ahn has drawn widespread criticism for his opposition to antidiscrimination protections for LGBTQ people, claiming antidiscrimination protections spread HIV/AIDS and anal cancer, and suggesting that homosexuality could lead to a communist revolution.